FTarfasse/quick-perf-wiki/JUnit-5.md

         </dependencies>
 ```

-Add the following QuickPerf dependency in your POM file:
+Then, add the following QuickPerf dependency in your POM file:
 ```xml
  <dependency>
      <groupId>org.quickperf</groupId>